OpusClip vs Zoupyu

 Live Captions mode (no clipping)

 OpusClip cuts your video into Shorts.
-Sometimes you don't want that — you want your full podcast episode with burnt-in Hinglish subtitles, at native resolution, ready to upload as the main video.
-Zoupyu has a dedicated caption-only mode for that.
+Sometimes you don't want that — you want your full episode with burnt-in subtitles, at native resolution, ready to upload as the main video.
+Zoupyu has a dedicated caption-only mode for exactly that, in any language.
 Same 1 credit.
-No competitor offers this specifically for Hinglish.

 Also a better fit than these